-There are lots of ways to cook your Thanksgiving turkey: smoke it, fry it, spatchcock it.
-But a traditional roast turkey is probably the most common option — and perfectly delicious when you do it right.
-For the best Thanksgiving turkey, you should be brining your bird.
+There are lots of ways to cook your Thanksgiving turkey, from smoking to frying to spatchcocking.
+But a traditional roast turkey is probably the most common option — and perfectly delicious when done right.
+For the best Thanksgiving turkey, though, you gotta brine that bird before roasting.

-So here’s how to brine turkey (and why you should), including both wet brine and dry brine options.
+Here’s how to brine turkey (and why you should), including both wet and dry brining techniques.

-Simply put, it’s letting something soak in a salted solution (usually with sugar and other seasonings, though specific ingredients vary) for at least several hours to allow the mixture to penetrate the meat.
-The technique can be applied to things like tofu—and, of course, pickles are brined—but most often it’s used for meat, from chicken to pork chops.
+Brining means letting something soak in a salted solution (usually with sugar and other seasonings, though ingredients vary) for several hours.
+This allows the mixture to penetrate the meat.

 What’s the point of brining?